-A corporation with revenues in excess of $5 million is typically required to report taxes using the accrual method, and since the big fish has investors, a board and is looking to get taken out by a larger fish, he produces GAAP financials.
+A corporation with revenues in excess of $5 million is typically required to report taxes using the accrual method, and since the big fish has investors and a Board, and is looking to get taken out by a larger fish, he produces GAAP financials.

-3 things to prepare for before acquisition conversations.
+3 things to prepare for before acquisition conversations:

 - The cost of the audit and accounting efforts climbs dramatically.

 - It takes significantly more time.
 Time almost always works against you during due diligence and closing.

 - Most importantly, there is the buyer perception of significantly added risk — risk to the buyer that your financial statements may not be accurate (anything done after the fact is always going to be perceived as riskier).